microsoft/VSExtensibility/New_Extensibility_Model/Samples/VSProjectQueryAPI/ProjectQueryAPIBrowser.md

 ## Overview

-The Project System Query API allows users to retrieve and update information in the Project System such as source files, build configurations, dependencies and much more.
+The Project System Query API allows users to retrieve and update information in the Project System such as files, build configurations, dependencies and much more.
 However, as more functionality is added to the API, it is hard for consumers and developers to verify the information and functionality that is available.
 With this extension writing, testing and verifying Project System queries is much more accessible.

 ## Getting Started